 Keep You Full and Focused All Morning

 The right healthy breakfast diet can keep you full and focused all morning.
-It’s also been shown to help with weight loss, reduce your risk of heart disease, diabetes and cancer.
+It’s also been shown to help with weight loss and reduce your risk of heart disease, diabetes, and cancer.

 Be Filling but Not Loaded with Calories